AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/organize-your-work/create-and-manage-tags.md

 description: You can create and edit tags and apply them to your proofs and files.
 This is great for when you have lots of different Workfront Proof items, such as projects, divisions, and clients, and you want to identify and find them easily.
 ---

-# Create and Manage Tags in `Workfront Proof`
+# Create and Manage Tags in Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-You can create and edit tags and apply them to your `proofs` and files.
-This is great for when you have lots of different `Workfront Proof` items, such as projects, divisions, and clients, and you want to identify and find them easily.&nbsp;
+You can create and edit tags and apply them to your proofs and files.
+This is great for when you have lots of different Workfront Proof items, such as projects, divisions, and clients, and you want to identify and find them easily.&nbsp;

-You can apply tags to new or existing `proofs`, new files, new versions, and copies on any of the list view pages.
+You can apply tags to new or existing proofs, new files, new versions, and copies on any of the list view pages.

 >[!TIP]
 >